 You can purchase numerous shares while staying within your budget because most of these offerings are inexpensive.

-If you are well informed and aware of the state of the market, investing in these offerings can be a good move.
+If you are well-informed and aware of the state of the market, investing in these offerings can be a good move.
 Unfortunately, some of these offerings become history, making those who passed up the chance regret it immensely.

-1. Early opportunity
+1) Early opportunity

 The first time a company's shares are made available to the general public is during its Initial public offering.
 Therefore, you have the ideal chance to buy shares early.
 These Initial public offerings may help cash in some quick gains if withdrawn quickly.
 You can maintain your positions for a long time as well.

-2. Long-term benefits
+2) Long-term benefits

 In the long run, investing in these Initial Public Offerings can help you generate excellent returns.
 This is because investments in initial public offerings are a type of stock investment that can be leveraged to achieve long-term objectives like retirement planning.

-The prospectus that the company files and makes public contains all the details regarding theof equity shares.
+The prospectus the company files and makes public contains all the details regarding theof equity shares.
 As a result, you get access to the same information that some of the best investors possess.

-This, however, alters in the post-listing environment.
+However, the level of transparency changes in the post-listing environment.
 After going public, the price would adjust based on industry performance and investor interest garnered.